theayushvyas/MERN-Resources/Node JS/Node.md

 **Imp points to remember**
 1) Callback Function is the last parameter of any function , it is executed after the task is completed.

 2)First parameter of any callback funcation is by default **error** , If any error occurs it will let us know.

+3)Second Parameter is Data.
+Data to be returened.

 **Non-Blocking and Callback example**
 ```